- Computational Social Science

 - Arrange card access for Cornell Tech — arrange through your faculty host so that you can come and go freely with your Cornell ID

-- For students traveling to Ithaca; please check in with Barbara, 110 G Gates Hall or send her an email shortly after your arrival.
-If you have any issues with your ID card accessing Gates, let Barbara and Terry know immediately.
+- For students traveling to Ithaca: please check in with Barbara, 522 Rhodes Hall or send her an email shortly after your arrival.
+If you have any issues with your ID card accessing Gates, let Barbara and Olivia Howarth know immediately.
 For students traveling to Tech be sure to check in with your faculty host as soon as possible.

-- File for reimbursement within 30 days of trip by emailing your receipts to Terry Horgan.
+- File for reimbursement within 30 days of trip by emailing your receipts to Olivia Howarth.

 - Please note, food is paid on a per-diem basis, therefore no food receipts are needed only transportation and lodging receipts are needed.